e841018/beamformer/README.md

 This repository includes modified source code from the article [Beamforming Acceleration](https://developer.xilinx.com/en/articles/beamforming-acceleration.html).

-A presentation was conducted on 2021/5/11.
+A presentation was given on 2021/5/11.
 The slides are available [here](https://docs.google.com/presentation/d/1082F2w-9es7I9r-RD_cF-dyrVSSd6v9SpDDj6bjOBNo).

 ## HLS

 This folder includes 5 versions of optimizations.

-`beamformer.cpp` is the original version without optimization, and `miller_bfr_decimal_tb.c` is its testbench.
+`beamformer.c` is the original version without optimization, and `miller_bfr_decimal_tb.c` is its testbench.
 4 optimizations are added sequentially to examine the improvements in latency and the resource usage.
+Besides, SLX FPGA is used to find a good set of pragmas automatically.
 Please refer to the slides for more details.

+`reports` contains reports and `directives.tcl` or source files from 8 solutions:

+* solution[0-4]_xxx: Sequentially applied optimizations.
+These folders contain `directives.tcl`.
+* SLX[0-2]_xxx: SLX solutions.
+These folders contain source files with inline pragmas.

 ## Vitis